bglasford1/AgcBlockIIComputer/README.md

 # Schematics:

 The schematics are created using KiCad, a free modern schematic tool that in Ronald's words is "what all the cool kids are using".
-Each physical board is developed as a unique project.
+Each physical board is developed as a unique project with the exception of the DSKY which is divided between 3 boards.